sundeepbassi/djangopetblog/README.md

 Steps to Deployment

+- Create the Heroku app.

+- Attach the postgreSQL database

+- Prepare the environment and settings.py files.

+- Get our static and media files stored on cloudinary.

 ### Credits

 On the 28th of January tried to do a number of git commits for what I had done for the project.
 I noticed the 29th of January that these commits did not show on my github and I did do a git push also.
 Student tutors advised me to ensure that all git commits are done once code has been installed and saved in the files.